 📚 More pesto recipes

-We are fans of this carrot top pesto and all kinds of pesto recipes, and we have plenty of recipes on this site.
+We are fans of this top carrot pesto and all kinds of pesto recipes, and we have plenty of recipes on this site.

 We are based in Italy, so it is quite common not only to consume it but to make your own at home.